AaronKutch/pbe-participation-tracker/README.md

  - on Linux installing postgres adds a "postgres" superuser, the password of which may need to be changed to reach the interactive prompt
  - pg gem should be installed
- - `sudo service postgres start` starts server, needs to be done on computer restart
+ - `sudo service postgresql start` starts server, needs to be done on computer restart
  - `export PBE_DEVELOPMENT_DATABASE_PASSWORD= ...` sets the environment variable used by this database.yml, suggested to add this to the Linux bash `.profile` to avoid needing to reset this every restart.